hapax/hapax.github.io/assets/reality.md

 scatters its clues on the shore.
 The pebbles and shells are the small questions, thing like: why does an apple fall?
 And not: what makes the world go round?
-Newton answered the big question, but only because he asked the little question first.
+Newton answered the big question, gravity explains why the world goes round, but only because he asked the little question first.
 So if we allow our curiosity to settle on the ordinary things, on the humble things, we may, like Newton, discover truths that other people have missed, and they, in turn, can guide us towards the deeper truths of that undiscovered ocean.